d3plus/d3plus-website/_examples/d3plus-plot/bump-chart/index.md

 title: Bump Chart
 width: 990
 height: 400
-time: 1521224153944
+time: 1521226630587
 date: March 16, 2018
 ---

 # Bump Chart

 Bump charts are used to visualize changes in rank over time.
-They are similar to line charts, but instead of graphing a measure on the y-axis they show rank.
+They are similar to line charts, but instead of graphing some measure on the y-axis they show rank.

 When constructing data to be used with the [BumpChart](http://d3plus.org/docs/#BumpChart) class, the data provided for the y-axis must be an integer rank.
 Given this data array: